-It is always fun to feast on good food especially if you have someone to share it with.
-Even you follow a strict vegan diet that does not mean that you can’t share your lunch with a friend or family.
+It is always fun to feast on good food, especially if you have someone to share it with.
+Even if you follow a strict vegan diet, that does not mean that you can’t share your lunch with a friend or family.
 You can always impress them with vegan lunch ideas that will make them want for more.
 Make vegan lunch ideas into reality and let them experience the wonderful flavors of a meatless meal.

 Spinach Ricotta Lasagne

 For Ricotta Filling:

 - 5 cloves of garlic

 - A big pinch of black pepper

 - ½ tsp salt